Order of Saint Vardan Mamikonian: Current status

 Since the law effective August 9, 2014, the Order of Saint Vardan Mamikonian is awarded to senior and high-ranking officers of the Armenian Armed Forces and other troops, as well as to military units of the Armenian Armed Forces and of allied or partner states.

 Nomination procedure

 2002–2014

 Between 2002 and 2014, nomination requests for awarding the Order were submitted by the Government of Armenia, the Ministry of Defense, the Police, and the National Security Service.

 Current procedure

-According to the President’s Decree No. NH-396-N dated September 16, 2014, the right to submit nomination requests for the Order belongs to the Ministers of Defense, Emergency Situations, Justice, the Chief of Police, and the Director of the National Security Service.
+According to the President's Decree No. NH-396-N dated September 16, 2014, the right to submit nomination requests for the Order belongs to the Ministers of Defense, Emergency Situations, Justice, the Chief of Police, and the Director of the National Security Service.

-Wearing the Order
+Wearing

 The Order of Saint Vardan Mamikonian is worn on the right side of the chest, immediately after the Order of Tigran the Great.